spz1st/converter/README.md

 ## converter
-This is a Shiny application that does conversion between metric units English units for temperature (Fahrenheit and Celsius), distance (miles and kilometers) and valume (gallons and liters).
+This is a Shiny application that does conversion between metric units and English units for temperature (Fahrenheit and Celsius), distance (miles and kilometers) and valume (gallons and liters).